The Summit of Helgafjell

 And as the boy fell dead, his blood trickling from the sword and into the ground, he swore he heard the earth herself whisper “Vengeance.”

 His sword rattled noisily, the sheath finally giving way and with the push of the wind the pale blade cut at his flesh deeply, rousing him from his distant reverie.
 A cold sting rushed through him like a poison and he felt the shadow of death bite at his heels.
 This was all he needed – fear and excitation and with one last pull, he threw himself up once more scrambling aimlessly upwards until he finally reached the top of the mountain.
 His body lay cold and spent but he felt warm hands carrying him upwards.
 The distant bellow of the great hunting horn filled the summit and with a sigh, he closed his eyes as the veil of darkness overtook him, ushering him into the realm of ceaseless slumber.

 His pursuers found the sword and his arrow-ridden body sprawled out in a forgotten alcove in the hinterlands; he eluded them for three days until finally succumbing to his wounds.
 They buried the ceremonial blade where they found it – having tasted mortal blood, it would draw things from beyond that would bring misfortune to the village.
-And as they carried off his body they found his hands strangely bloodied and bruised and his face awash with an expression of contentment.
+And, as they carried off his body, they found his hands strangely bloodied and bruised, but his face awash with an expression of contentment.